ProFormA/proformaxml/Whitepaper.md

 ```
 ##### Explanations

-The result element holds the score, as well as the score's validity that a student achieved for a submission or a particular test (or sub-test).
+The result element holds the score and the score's validity that a student achieved for a submission or a particular test (or sub-test).
 The optional element "validity" is used to partially verify the score of a result.

 - <a name="is-internal-error"/> **is-internal-error**